fossabot/wp-social-manager/readme.txt

 **Custom attribute prefix**

 The plugin add prefix `social-manager` to (almost) any HTML elements it generates at the front-end (your theme).
-You can change this prefix to anything you want by adding the `attr-prefix`, for example:
+You can change this prefix to anything you want by adding the `attr_prefix`, for example:

 <pre lang="php">add_theme_support( 'ninecodes-social-manager', array(
-	'attr-prefix' => 'social',
+	'attr_prefix' => 'social',
 ) );</pre>

 Keep in mind that changing the prefix to other than `social-manager` will dequeue the stylesheet much like setting the `stylesheet` to `true`.
 So you will have to add the styles at your end.